IdentityServer/IdentityServer4/docs/topics/refresh_tokens.rst

 ..
 Note:: You can use the `IdentityModel <https://github.com/IdentityModel/IdentityModel>`_ client library to programmatically access the token endpoint from .NET code.
 For more information check the IdentityModel `docs <https://identitymodel.readthedocs.io/en/latest/client/token.html>`_.

+..
+Note:: The refresh token, must be valid or an invalid_grant error is returned.
+By default, a refresh_token can only be used once.
+Using an already used refresh_token will result in an invalid_grant error.

 Customizing refresh token behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All refresh token handling is implemented in the ``DefaultRefreshTokenService`` (which is the default implementation of the ``IRefreshTokenService`` interface)::